someweb/someweb.github.io/_posts/2020-10-24-using-skaffold-local-development-k8s.markdown

 Now app can be tested at : [http://localhost:3000/](http://localhost:3000/)

-So skaffold can simplify the life of devs who are entering in the realm of devloping and testing their app on kubernetes without even have to worry about learning and running the kubectl commands.
+So skaffold can simplify the life of developers who are entering in the realm of developing and testing their app on kubernetes without even have to worry about learning and running the kubectl commands.